jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       * 4 event tickets.

       * Listed as a supporter for one year on all printed and digital materials for the Emerging Leaders program.
-Logo included in the evening's program.
+Logo included in the evening’s program.

       * Logo on digital event materials.
   - template: buttons-block